Alexander McEwan (footballer)

-Alexander McEwan (born May 15, 1970) is a Scottish former footballer.
+Alexander McEwan (born 15 May 1970) is a Scottish former footballer.

 Career

-McEwan began playing at the youth level with Rangers Amateurs B.C. and in 1986 he signed with Glasgow Rangers.
+McEwan began playing at youth level with Rangers Amateurs B.C. and in 1986 he signed with Glasgow Rangers.
 In 1989, he played in the Scottish Premier Division with St Mirren F.C.
 In 1992, he played in the Scottish Football League First Division with Greenock Morton F.C. in the 1992–93 season.
 In 1993, he was loaned to play in the Canadian National Soccer League with St. Catharines Roma.
 He returned for the 1993–94 season where he featured in 18 matches and recorded six goals.

 In 1994, he played in the Scottish Football League Third Division with Albion Rovers F.C.